webplatform/docs/html/elements/iframe/index.md

 {{Summary_Section}}
 {{Markup_Element
 |DOM_interface=dom/HTMLIFrameElement
-|Content=Iframes are one the best ways to build a complex, detailed webpage from smaller, more manageable chunks.
+|Content=Iframes are one the best ways to build up a complex, detailed webpage from smaller, more manageable chunks.
+By using iframe tags, a developer can include webpages as part of a larger, enompassing parent page.
+Unlike frames, iframes can be styled through CSS and easily molded to fit seamlessly within the parent page.
 }}
 {{Examples_Section
 |Not_required=No